 Excluded Numbers

-Certain numbers, like 1111 or 0000, cannot participate in the Kaprekar process because they lack the required variation in digits.
-These exceptions underscore the specificity of 6174’s behavior.
+Certain numbers, such as 1111 or 0000, do not participate in this process because they do not have the required variation in digits.
+These exceptions further emphasize the uniqueness of 6174.

 Mini Versions of the Phenomenon

-Kaprekar’s discovery isn’t limited to four-digit numbers.
 A similar process exists for three-digit numbers, converging to 495.
-This reveals how consistent patterns emerge across different numerical landscapes.
+This smaller-scale example reinforces the idea that the underlying mathematical patterns are consistent across different numerical ranges.

 The Proof Behind 6174